sillycamlocker/network/README.md

 Resolver : Delta ( recal velocity ), MoveDirection ( hrp movedirection * velocity ), Suppress Velocity ( Checks if hrp is (0, 0, 0)

-Default...
-Airshot... : Default... ( regular value ) Airshot... ( value if target in air or falling )
+No Ground Shots : Checks if target is in falling state and changes prediction on the Y axis according to their velocity.

 Rangemanagement : ...Detection ( THIS USES STUDS.
 IF YOU DONT KNOW ANYTHING ABOUT IT LEAVE IT ALONE. ) Type ( Both = FOV and Prediction is affected by range management ) Only FOV ( Self explanatory ) Only Prediction ( Self Explanatory